-On March 24, 2025, Loop Capital Markets acted as a co-manager on a two-tranche, $1.8 billion fixed/floating rate senior unsecured notes offering for Canadian Imperial Bank of Commerce.
-The bonds are rated A2/A-/AA- across 4-year tranches.
+On June 3, 2025, Loop Capital Markets acted as a co-manager on a two-tranche, $1.5 billion senior unsecured notes offering for GE HealthCare Technologies Inc. The bonds are rated Baa2/BBB/BBB across 5- and 10-year tranches.

 Use of proceeds are earmarked for general corporate purposes.

-On March 24, 2025, Loop Capital Markets acted as a co-manager on a $850 million FMB offering for San Diego Gas & Electric Company.
-The 10-year bond is rated A1/A/A.
+On May 21, 2025, Loop Capital Markets acted as a co-manager on a $1 billion senior unsecured notes offering for The Northwestern Mutual Life Insurance Company.
+The 30-year note is rated Aa3/AA-/AA.

 Use of proceeds are earmarked for general corporate purposes.